Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

     In this step you have learned:

     1. How to create a Nextflow pipeline
+    2. How to interpret `hello-world.nf`
+    3. How to add comments to your pipelines
-    2. How to run a Nextflow pipeline
+    4. How to `run` a Nextflow pipeline
-    3. How to view log files create by Nextflow
+    5. How to view log files create by Nextflow